 Here's a sweet story: The elephants in residence at the WildLife SOS Elephant Conservation and Care Center located in Northern India were experiencing chilly temperatures.
 To better accomodate them, the local villagers were quick to create several oversized blankets.
 You can research different wildlife sanctuaries and conservation centers, and ask if they are in need of warm goods.
 Who knew that you could put your creative skills to work for a good cause and help animals across the globe?

 Still unsure about how you'd like to give back?
-It takes discipline, love and time to knit, crochet or sew something for the underpriveleged.
-Find a program you truly care about via All Free Knitting, in which you'll find lists of local and national charities that accept sartorial crafts.
+It takes discipline, love, and time to make something for the underprivileged.
+For more information on other organizations that seek donated knitted items for sick children, the homeless, and premature babies, visit knitting.about.com.
 What better way to spend your day than passing on the joy knitting brings to you?